 A summary of these proposals is outlined in the following pages, including the impact and timescales for these proposals.
 In order to inform the action planning process a simple assessment of the cost and benefit of each proposal has been undertaken.
 The following table gives an indication of the scoring used.
 A simple multiplication of the cost and impact, (score X score), gives some indication as to the cost effective score of the proposals.
+In other words the lowest cost (7) multiplied by the best air quality improvement (7) would lead to the the best cost effectiveness of 49.
 This methodology is commonly applied across Kent and the UK.